-17 4.1 Air Quality
+4.1 Air Quality

-18 Air quality and pollution are general terms that refer to one or more chemical substances that degrade the also damage property, reduce the productivity or vigor of crops or natural vegetation, or reduce human oranimal health.
+- 18 Air quality and pollution are general terms that refer to one or more chemical substances that degrade the - 19 quality of the atmosphere.
+Individual air pollutants degrade the atmosphere by reducing visibility.
+They can - 20 also damage property, reduce the productivity or vigor of crops or natural vegetation, or reduce human or - 21 animal health.